lnsp/koala/README.md

 # koala

-koala is a simple browser frontend for editing zonefiles and applying made changes.
+koala is a simple browser frontend for editing zonefiles and applying the changes made.
 It supports basic authentication via JWT tokens built-in, usage in a production environment is not yet recommended.

 ## Dependencies
 koala requires a recent Go version (tested on `>=1.10`) and npm.